pantheon-systems/documentation/source/content/platform-considerations.md

 See https://www.openssl.org/news/changelog.html for a full list of changes.

+#### wkhtmltopdf

+[wkhtmltopdf](/external-libraries#wkhtmltopdf) has been updated from 0.12.0 to 0.12.5.

+Drupal module X and WordPress plugin Y have been verified to be stable with this version.
+We have patched Z to prevent issue N.

+Customers doing ABC should validate their functionality.

+See https://wkhtmltopdf.org/downloads.html for a full list of changes.

 ## CORS

 For sites that need to provide services with Cross-Origin Resource Sharing (CORS), adding the proper header should enable the resource.
 See [https://enable-cors.org/server_php.html](https://enable-cors.org/server_php.html)

 Sites that consume services using CORS, such as Amazon S3 CORS, do work on Pantheon.